 Yes, you only have 120 days to ask for a State Fair Hearing.
-The 120 days start from the date of the mental health plan's written appeal decision notice .
+The 120 days start either from the day after date of the mental health plan personally gives you its plan's written appeal decision notice or the day after the postmark date of the mental health plan appeal decision notice.